-This May – Women’s Health Month – we’re urging all women in New Zealand to look after their hearts.
+This May we're focusing on Women's Heart Health and we're urging all women in New Zealand to look after their hearts.
 Ask your doctor about heart health and take time to reduce your chances of heart disease.

 As women, we're very good at putting other people first.
 Particularly when it comes to heart health.
 Unfortunately, we're not always so good at looking after our own hearts.